 Provide a good dose of organic matter

 The addition of organic matter will make the soil more loose (less hard) and improve drainage while allowing the soil to retain water better in times of drought.

-It stimulates rooting and microbial activity in the soil.
+Stimulate rooting and microbial activity in the soil

-For more tricks and tips and to learn all about spring lawn maintenance, refer to our Lawn Calendar.
+For more tips and advice or to learn about lawn care, check out our Lawn Calendar.